—— FREE LUNCH & LEARN · WOODRUFF HEALTH SCIENCES LIBRARY

 Researchers, graduate students, postdocs, clinicians, and trainees — anyone who needs to communicate their expertise to audiences outside their immediate field.

-Is the on-camera activity mandatory?
+Is the on-camera activity required?

 No. It's an optional activity at the end of the session.
 Headshots are also available during that time.